-Spices on the Web specialise in spices of all kinds, from nutmeg to dehydrated tomato, from thyme and sumac to saffron and achiote.
+Spices on the Web specialise in spices of all kinds, from nutmeg to tomato flakes, from thyme and sumac to saffron and dried elderflower.
 Some that are commonplace, some that are a little more unusual and some that you probably won’t have ever seen or heard of.
 All, however, are well cared for and full of flavour.
 Not to mention competetively priced.

 Yet just because they don’t specialise in chilli doesn’t mean that they don’t know their stuff.
 As their 24 dried chilli advent callendar – Each pepper accompanied by its own regional recipe – or their absolutely vast selection of seeds will demonstrate.

 And, each year, usually around the middle of march, they stock at least a dozen different strains of pepper plant seedlings, readily available for online purchase.
 Interesting ones like fast fruiting jalapeños, purple serranos, orange scotch bonnets, bubblegum 7-pots/pods and even yellow carolina reapers.